johndtwaldron/ZOS-JDW-PoW/App/HCL25/HCL-Talview-Prep.md

 - Apply fix safely
 - Document & prevent recurrence

+### Sample Answer (Expanded)
+When an incident occurs, my first priority is to stay calm and gather the right evidence.
+I begin with SDSF logs, system messages, and any abend or dump output.
+From there I narrow the problem: Is it an application issue, a JCL error, a configuration change, or an environmental fault?
+I use IPCS, SMF data, and subsystem traces to confirm the root cause.
+I communicate clearly with stakeholders throughout so everyone knows what is happening.
+Once the fix is applied, I ensure documentation is updated, and I follow up with a prevention step so the issue does not repeat.

 ---

 ## **Q5.
 What is your experience with JCL and batch problem determination?**